Stirling-Tools/Stirling-Tools.github.io/docs/Getting Started.md

 ### Why V2.0?

-V1.5 served us well, but as Stirling-PDF grew in popularity and feature set, we identified key areas for improvement:
+V1 served us well, but as Stirling-PDF grew in popularity and feature set, we identified key areas for improvement:
 - **Performance bottlenecks** with large PDFs and complex workflows
-- **Limited interactivity** due to server-side rendering (Thymeleaf)
+- **Limited interactivity** due to server-side rendering
-- **Scalability challenges** with the monolithic frontend/backend coupling
+- **Scalability challenges** with the monolithic architecture
 - **User experience gaps** - no file history, no undo functionality, files had to be re-uploaded for each tool

-V2.0 addresses all of these limitations with a ground-up rewrite of the frontend.
+V2.0 addresses all of these limitations with a complete frontend rewrite.

 ### What's New in V2.0

-#### 🎨 Modern React Frontend
+#### 🎨 Modern Interface
-Complete rewrite using React + TypeScript with Mantine UI components for a more responsive and intuitive user experience.
+New responsive interface that's faster and more intuitive to use.

-#### 🚀 Significantly Improved Performance
+#### 🚀 Better Performance
-- Handles extremely large PDFs (up to 100GB+) with optimized memory management
+- Large performance increases for PDF processing
-- Client-side processing for faster operations
+- Faster page loads and smoother interactions
-- Background Web Workers for thumbnail generation
+- Improved memory management
-- Smooth UI even with hundreds of files loaded
+- Better handling of large files

 #### 📁 Stateful Document Processing
 **This is a game-changer:** Upload your PDFs once, then chain multiple tools without reloading!